esnightingale/VL_prediction_paper/README.txt

 Prerequisites
 The analysis was done in RStudio Version 3.5.1 - https://www.rstudio.com/.
 The following packages are required:

-surveillance, hhh4addon, dplyr, plyr, lubridate, data.table, ggplot2, reshape2, spdep, rgdal, maptools, rlist,
-lattice, MASS, pracma, stringr, png, abind, ggrepel, cowplot, gridExtra, fanplot.
+surveillance, hhh4addon, dplyr, plyr, lubridate, ggplot2, reshape2, spdep, rgdal, maptools, rlist, lattice, MASS, pracma, stringr, png, abind, ggrepel, cowplot, gridExtra, viridis.

 Dataset
 Data are owned by the Indian government via the National Vector Borne Disease Control Programme and we do not